alphagov/accessible-autocomplete/accessibility-criteria.md

 ## What's this?

-This describes the necessary behaviours that a typeahead (referred in this document as an "autocomplete") needs to meet to be usable by assistive technologies.
+This describes the necessary behaviours that an autocomplete needs to meet to be usable by assistive technologies.

-They are useful if you are evaluating `accessible-typeahead`, or a different autocomplete solution.
+They are useful if you are evaluating `accessible-autocomplete`, or a different autocomplete solution.

 ## User story